Myōjin-shō: Structure

 Previously, Myōjin-shō was considered to be the central cone of a double volcano with the Bayonnaise Rocks (rocks of 9.9 meters in height above the sea level) as a portion of the somma (Mita, 1949).
 As a result of the survey, however, the authors found that both Myōjin-shō and the Bayonnaise Rocks are cones on the somma of a double volcano.
 The foot of this double volcano lies 1,400 to 1,500 meters in depth and the size is about 30 by 25 kilometers east-west, north-south.
 The somma is almost a circle in the diameter of 7 by 9 kilometers and the height is 1,000 – 1,400meters.

 The diameter of the caldera floor is 5.6 kilometers and about 1,100 meters in depth.
-The central cone is a high formerly known as Takane-shō, 328 metres below sea level.
+The central cone is a height formerly known as Takane-shō, 328 metres below sea level.